fzero/lhl-lectures/w6d5-js-prototypes/README.md

 ## Code

-You can find a simple OOP code example inside [`/code`](code) showing off simple concepts like inheritance, getters and setters.
+You can find simple OOP code examples inside [`/code`](code) showing off simple concepts like inheritance, getters and setters.